jamesj503/MuliX/README.md

 # Troubleshooting
 <br>

 If this doesn't work, make sure both of the sliders are turned on.
-Let me show you how.
+Let me show you how. <br>
   -Open the extension. <br>
   -Press the cog button. <br>
   -Make sure you are on the "Sites" tab <br>